-Target: Manmohan Singh, Prime Minister of India
+Target: Narendra Modi, Prime Minister of India

-Goal: Protect India’s old growth forests from big coal companies
+Goal: Protect India’s old growth forests from big coal companies.

 The nation of India is rapidly clearing its old growth forests to make way for coal development.
 This, matched with explosive population growth, will quickly destroy the country’s natural ecosystems.
 It will not only aid climate change, but will pollute food and water resources and threaten endangered species like the beloved tiger.
 Since India is enormous both in landmass and population, its environmental collapse will surely affect the entire region, if not the world.